 At North Shore Eye Health and Wellness, we often have patients that have both Vision Benefits (for example, VSP or EyeMed) and Medical Insurance (for example, Anthem BCBS, Cigna, Aetna, or Medicare).
 They are very different in terms of the services they cover, and it's important for our patients to understand these differences.
 Unfortunately, the insurance world is a confusing one but we are here to help and answer any questions that you may have!

 Vision benefit plans are typically supplements and discounts, and are designed mainly to cover determining a prescription for glasses, to help pay for glasses or contact lenses, and to cover a yearly, vision screening of the eyes in a healthy patient that has no particular problems or symptoms.
-These benefits do not usually cover medical conditions, injuries, and/or treatments.
+These benefits do not cover medical conditions, injuries, and/or treatments.
 The main benefit of these types of plans are that they provide for discounted fees on materials, to include frames, lenses, and/or contact lens materials.
 Our staff will assist with determining your coverage in order to maximize your benefit!

-Medical insurance is designed to cover you when you have medical condition, including ones that affect your eyes, eye injuries, eye infections, or need additional treatment or medical procedures to be performed.
+Medical insurance is designed to cover you when you have a medical condition, including ones that affect your eyes, eye injuries, eye infections, or need additional treatment or medical procedures to be performed.
 This can be an overall health condition (even controlled ones) such as Diabetes, Blood Pressure, Cholesterol or an eye specific problem, such as Glaucoma or Cataracts.
 Medical insurance does not cover vision screenings for glasses (refractions), or non-medical vision problems such as nearsightedness, farsightedness, and astigmatism.

 When a medical diagnosis or medical condition is present that affects your eyes, such as high blood pressure, high cholesterol, or diabetes, to name just a few examples, or you have an eye disease or eye problem such as an infection (pink eye), dry eyes, allergy, or cataracts, we will always file the claim with your medical insurance, and the co-pays and deductibles for that insurance will apply.